 Without this correct ratio of gas and air, your lawn mower may run rough and may not be able to start.

 SOLUTION: Your carburetor can be replaced or cleaned.
-Most of the time, cleaning your carburetor will do the job and your Scotts mower will be up and running again.
+Most of the time, cleaning your carburetor will do the job, and your mower will be up and running again.

 If you find any damaged parts, you may need to replace them using a carburetor rebuild kit.
 Replace the carburetor when cleaning the carburetor does not work.